These memorable hot springs near Bend offer a relaxing and sometimes adventurous soaking experience.

-We love these hot springs in central Oregon (we try to get out and soak as often as we can) and we are excited to share our knowledge of nearby Bend hot springs with you.
+Each year, we enjoy as many hot springs in central Oregon (and beyond) as we can!
+In this article, we are excited to share our local knowledge of nearby Bend hot springs with you.

-So pack your towel and spirit for adventure and let’s explore the best hot springs near Bend!
+Pack your towel and let’s go soak in the best hot springs near Bend!

 Hot Springs Near Bend Oregon: Overview

-In this article, we’ll cover 8 of the closest and most magical hot springs near Bend.
+In this article, we’ll cover 8 of the most magical hot springs near Bend.

-These hot springs are both natural (undeveloped) and commercial (developed), but most in this list are undeveloped or partially developed.
+These Oregon hot springs include both natural (undeveloped) and commercial (developed) springs, but most in this list are undeveloped or partially developed.

-These hot springs are within a day trip driving distance, ranging from 39 miles to 170 miles from Bend.
+Most of these hot springs in Oregon are within a day trip driving distance, ranging from 39 miles to 170 miles from Bend.

-Of course, we think hot springs are better done as part of an overnight camping trip, especially if you want to get a sunset, night-time, or sunrise soak (highly recommended!).
+Of course, we think hot springs are often better done as part of an overnight camping trip, especially if you want to get a sunset, night-time, or sunrise soak.

 The table below gives a high-level overview of the hot springs near Bend mentioned in this article.